datanav/docs/documentation/data-synchronization/data-synchronization-patterns.rst

 	    "type": "dtl",
 	    "rules": {
 	      "default": [
-	        ["comment", "create your payload in this transform"], ["removing deleted entities and entities which have already been processed and stored in the sink dataset"], ["discard",
+	        ["comment", "removing deleted entities and entities which have already been processed and stored in the sink dataset"], ["discard",
 	          ["or",
 	            ["eq", "_S._deleted", true],